nicoschi/mutagen-for-docksal/README.md

 Start command will:

-- **create** a new Docksal project with a Mutagen configuration and start it
+- **create** a new Docksal project alongside with a Mutagen project configuration and start them
-- if a Docksal project already exist, **convert** it in a project with Mutagen configuration and **start it**. **A warning will be displayed before proceed because this will recreate docksal containers causing possible data loss (ie.: database tables).
+- if a Docksal project already exist, **convert** it in a project with a Mutagen project configuration and **start it**. **A warning will be displayed before proceed because this will recreate docksal containers causing possible data loss (ie.: database tables).
 So backup data before using it.**
-- **simply start** a Docksal project already using a Mutagen configuration previously created with start command
+- **simply start** a Docksal project already using a Mutagen project configuration previously created with start command

 ### Stop and restart